davidesantangelo/emailhunter/README.md

 # Emailhunter

-A tiny ruby wrapper around Email Hunter API
+A tiny ruby wrapper around Email Hunter API.
+Direct access to all the web's email addresses.

 ## Installation